-When you first think about Prague, you probably think of meat, potatoes and starchy goulash dishes.
+When you first think about Prague, you probably think of meat, potatoes, and starchy goulash dishes.
 Probably hardly anything that could accommodate a gluten-free or dairy-free diet, right?
 Wrong!
 I was so surprised to discover all of the amazing options this beautiful city has to offer.
-Gluten-free beer, cider, dumplings, dairy-free ice cream, pancakes and a 100% gluten-free Italian restaurant.
+Gluten-free beer, cider, dumplings, dairy-free ice cream, pancakes, and a 100% gluten-free Italian restaurant.
 What?!
 This city will not disappoint.
-With that all said, I unfortunately didn’t get to take as many pictures of my foodie adventures as I would have liked, but I’ll try to list out all of the awesome allergen friendly options I came across.
+With that all said, I, unfortunately, didn’t get to take as many pictures of my foodie adventures as I would have liked, but I’ll try to list out all of the awesome allergen-friendly options I came across.

 We stayed in a beautifully renovated Airbnb located in the heart of Prague’s Old Town.
-This was an ideal part of the city to stay in as everything was pretty much in walking distance.
-If you want to check out the Airbnb I’ll link it here.
+This was an ideal part of the city to stay in as everything was pretty much within walking distance.
+If you want to check out Airbnb I’ll link it here.
 If you want to stay slightly outside of the hustle and bustle of Old Town, I think it would be fun to book an Airbnb over in Malá Strana too.

 Den noc is a cute little cafe that was located right around the corner from our Airbnb.
 They’re only open from 8:30 AM – 3 PM, so I’d recommend checking them out early for breakfast.
 They offer both gluten-free and dairy-free options and it was delicious!
 The service was some of the best that we experienced during our stay.
 They have so many different varieties of pancakes and offered the best dairy-free options for your coffee.

 Yami Sushi House was an unexpected find.
 Sushi in Prague?
 Yep.
 And it was THE BEST.
 I recommend making reservations if you’re stopping in for dinner.
 We did not have reservations but they were able to seat us at the sushi bar, so we lucked out.
-They offer gluten-free soy sauce and the waiters were knowledgeable in what was safe and what to avoid.
+They offer gluten-free soy sauce and the waiters were knowledgeable about what was safe and what to avoid.

 Alriso Risotteria Italiana was a gluten-free dream.
 This restaurant serves 100% gluten-free Italian food.
 It was so good, we ended up eating here twice.
 I practically devoured the homemade sourdough bread they serve with every meal.
 This restaurant should be at the top of your list when visiting.